 Through this certificate program, students study fraudulent activities in finances and accounting.
 They learn to identify and investigate theft of property and funds, as well as insurance claims.
 The program requires only that students have previously earned a high school diploma.

 Program Information and Requirements

 This certificate program takes 12 to 18 months to complete.
 The courses are available entirely online.
 There are no in-person components for this program, although some students may choose to complete an internship, requiring in-person training.
-Typically, students use Blackboard to log into their courses, where they watch lectures, participate in class discussions, interact with students and turn in assignments completely online.
+Typically, students use Blackboard to log into their courses, through which they watch lectures, participate in class discussions, interact with students and turn in assignments completely online.

-Students taking online courses should have high-speed Internet access and computer software that includes Microsoft Word, PowerPoint and Microsoft Excel.
+Students taking online courses should have high-speed Internet access and computer software that includes Microsoft Word, PowerPoint and Excel.

 Through this professional certificate, students only take courses related to forensic accounting.
 Credits from these classes can be transferred to an associate's degree or bachelor's degree program.

 Students learn techniques for examining computer crime scenes.
 They learn to find and interrogate witnesses, gather evidence and determine suspects.